-New-born calves aged 4-6 weeks old are hidden away and nursed by their mothers who visit.
+New-born calves aged 4-6 weeks old are hidden away and nursed by their mothers, who visit them for nursing.

 Kudu usually is active in the morning and late afternoon.
-In developed or under pressure from hunting, kudu has learned to become nocturnal to avoid humans.
+In developed habitats or under pressure from hunting, kudu has evolved to become nocturnal to avoid humans.

 Kudu Hunting in the Eastern Cape

 Your Eastern Cape kudu bull trophy should have an average shoulder height of around 54 inches, weigh about 340 pounds, and have a Horn Length of approximately 43 – 47 inches.

 The minimum score under Safari Club International for an Eastern Cape kudu is 98.
 Add the length of each horn and the circumference of the bases to get your score SCI score.

 Kudu is always one of the first animals on any hunter’s list.
 A genuinely graceful and beautiful trophy.

 Bulls can be tough to hunt throughout the year.
 Be prepared for long stalks and plenty of failed stalks.